 Wanna know what we brought and ate during our 7-day trek?
 Grab our free 32-page guide here!

 Arguably the most important problem you need to tackle while backpacking is finding and filtering water.
 So always do you research and make sure there are streams running nearby.
-Most camps are set up near a fresh water source wherever you go, but conditions change and could leave you in a lurch if you’re not prepared.
+Most camps are set up near a fresh water source wherever you go, but conditions change and could leave you in a pinch if you’re unprepared.

 Before you start collecting water from the source, first make sure it looks clean and pull from flowing water upstream.
 Avoid pulling from pastures or meadows where there may be animal activity.